alex02/custom-fields-snapshots/readme.txt

 == How to Use ==

 1. Navigate to the 'Field Snapshots' menu in your WordPress admin panel.
-2. Select the field groups, post types, options, specific posts, users, or user roles you want to export.
+2. Select the field groups, post types, taxonomies, options, specific posts, terms, users, or user roles you want to export.
 3. Click 'Export Snapshot' to download a JSON file of your data.
 4. To import, upload the JSON file and click 'Import Snapshot'.